yigit-cankurtaran/ros-slam-takehome/README.md

 # /odom doesn't exist
 - lost too much time trying to get /odom working, will need to get our own odometry from IMU + pointcloud

+"❯ ros2 topic echo /odom
+WARNING: topic [/odom] does not appear to be published yet Could not determine the type for the passed topic"